 Next Door receives approval from Milwaukee Public Schools to expand its charter school to the Capitol Drive building.
 Programming will begin in the 2016-2017 school year.

-2015 – Next Door receives Federal Early Head Start Child Care Partnership Grant, $22 million over 4.5 years to expand the Next Door model into nine partner agencies in Milwaukee and Ozaukee counties.
+2015 – Next Door receives Federal Early Head Start Child Care Partnership Grant, $22 million over 4.5 years to expand the Next Door model into ten partner agencies in Milwaukee and Ozaukee counties.

 Next Door completes Phase 2 renovations of our Capitol Drive location.
 This includes five infant toddler classrooms, a gross motor room, an additional playground and an expanded conference/training room.